JavierInfantinoAndela/cheat-sheet/pyspark/sparksql-redshif/readme.md

 from pyspark.testing import SparkSession

 def test_process_data():
+# Commenting the code

+from pyspark.sql.types import StructType, StructField, IntegerType from pyspark.testing import SparkSession

+# Defining the unit test function for the PySpark process_data() function
+def test_process_data():
+    # Creating a Spark session for the unit test
     spark = SparkSession.builder.appName("PySparkUnitTest").getOrCreate()

+    # Defining the sample data for the test
     data = [(1,), (2,), (3,), (11,), (12,), (13,)]

+    # Defining the schema for the sample data
     schema = StructType([StructField("column_name", IntegerType(), True)])

+    # Creating a DataFrame from the sample data and schema
     df = spark.createDataFrame(data, schema)

+    # Invoking the process_data() function with the Spark session and DataFrame
     result = process_data(spark, df)

+    # Asserting that the count of rows returned by the process_data() function is 3
     assert result.count() == 3, "Incorrect number of rows"

 ```
 In this example, we create a SparkSession object using the PySpark testing library.
 We then create a DataFrame using the spark.createDataFrame method and pass it to the process_data function.